 Mirando City is a tiny town located in the state of Texas.
 With a population of 222 people and just one neighborhood, Mirando City is the 1012th largest community in Texas.

-Mirando City is a blue-collar town, with 36.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mirando City is generally considered to be a blue-collar town.
+36.54% of the Mirando City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mirando City is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Mirando City who work in healthcare suport services (28.85%), office and administrative support (8.65%), and sales jobs (6.73%).

-The rate of college-level education in Mirando City is quite a bit lower than the national average among all cities of 21.84%: just 10.34% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Mirando City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.34% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Mirando City in 2022 was $33,020, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $132,080 for a family of four.
 However, Mirando City contains both very wealthy and poor people as well.